(You can read a previous blog about me and my advocacy)

 I had plans to go to the dentist – for a routine clean.
 I believed my wife was doing other tasks during my appointment and then we would be going straight home.
 Thanks to my ADHD inattentiveness I didn’t hear her tell me we needed to go several places afterwards.
 She told me when I got back in the car we needed to go to several more places.
 Instantly anxiety filled me, I started needing to stim, I thought the plan was to go straight home and now we were going places and I was just filled with anxiety.
 Then I remembered that this is a symptom of Autism – as described here.
 I then knew that I needed to indulge my stimming behaviour to release anxiety… AND IT WORKED.
 No lorazepam (anti-anxiety medication) needed.
 When I can explain the cause of my feelings it allows me counter the massive emotional dysregulation that comes with both ADHD and Autism.

-Anyway – if you really want to help people with Autism.
+Anyway – if you really want to help Autistic people.

 Protest Sia’s ableist movie ‘Music’ – deplatform it by contacting platforms to say you don’t like the glorification of massively inaccurate and harmful portrayals of stereotyped Autism.
 Also it includes promoting a technique of restraint that has got people killed, and is causing significant amounts of trauma in those who have survived being restrained.
 This movie will do immeasurable harm to the Autism community and it shouldn’t be given the light of day.